Interpolating between pair-potential systems: Determining when different systems have similar physics

-What are the requirements on $U(\bR)$ in \eq{eq:crit_eq} and \eq{eq:crit_eq2}?
-These criteria are no more restrictive than the general requirement of thermodynamic consistency, i.e., that the system in question has a well-defined bulk thermodynamic limit and, e.g., does not collapse with time.
+What is the requirement on $U(\bR)$ in \eq{eq:crit_eq} and \eq{eq:crit_eq2}?
+This is simply that of thermodynamic consistency, i.e., that the system in question has a well-defined bulk thermodynamic limit and does not collapse with time.
 Exact mathematical criteria ensuring this were formulated long ago by Fisher and Ruelle \cite{fis66,hey07a}.
-They showed that if the spatial integral of the pair potential is negative, the system is unstable.
+In particular, they showed that if the spatial integral of the pair potential is negative, the system is unstable.
 This implies that if $U_0(\bR)$ is stable, a system with potential-energy function $-U_0(\bR)$ is unstable.
-Thus one cannot use in \eq{eq:crit_eq2} $U_1(\bR)=-U_0(\bR)$, which would violate this condition but at the same time formally obey \eq{eq:crit_eq} by having the same constant-potential-energy hypersurface.
+Thus one cannot use in \eq{eq:crit_eq2} $U_1(\bR)=-U_0(\bR)$, which would violate the Fisher-Ruelle stability criterion (while obeying \eq{eq:crit_eq} by having the same constant-potential-energy hypersurface).

 Below we investigate how well \eq{eq:crit_eq2} applies by selecting a number of independent equilibrium configurations of system $0$ and plotting how their potential energies change when the system is gradually transformed into system $1$.
 If the curves generated in this way rarely cross, then \eq{eq:crit_eq2} applies to a good approximation and the two $\Omega$s must be almost identical.
-Our approach is inspired by a similar procedure in isomorph theory \cite{sch14}, in which case it is the density of a given system that is changed, however, not the system itself.
+This approach is inspired by a similar procedure in isomorph theory \cite{sch14}, in which case it is the density of a given system that is changed, however, not the system itself.

 As mentioned, we keep the density constant when comparing two systems.
 It is important to note that two systems may have the same $\Omega$ at state points of same density but \textit{different} temperatures.
 This is because the equilibrium temperature corresponding to a given $\Omega$ is neither determined by the value of the potential energy on $\Omega$ nor by the excess entropy $\Sex$ (which quantifies the volume of $\Omega$).
-Thus the temperature is given by the thermodynamic relation $k_BT=(\partial U/\partial\Sex)_\rho$ \cite{IV,dyr13,dyr18a}, which can differ even for two systems with same $\Omega$.
+Thus the temperature is given by the thermodynamic relation $T=(\partial U/\partial\Sex)_\rho$ \cite{IV,dyr13,dyr18a}, which can differ even for two systems with same $\Omega$.
 Note that this issue is only encountered because we perform $NVT$ simulations; the temperature does not need to be known if one instead uses $NVU$ dynamics \cite{NVU_I}.